How an Internship in China Can Lead

 and graduates around the world since their founding

 in 2006.
-For more information on their programs
+For more information about their internship programs

 (Editor's note: To browse

 other internship organizations in China, see